 As most of the married Indian people never even thought of an alternate life, how do they know if marriage was what they wanted?

 I told my parents that I would get married, would find someone on my own, and asked for some more time.
 No newspaper advertisement has been given since then.
 I am not against meeting men on matrimonial websites, but after the limited exposure I have had on them — I know they aren’t my cup of tea.
 The conversations on these sites start with your views on marriage and if you are a teetotaler.
 I still prefer the old style of meeting someone naturally and falling in love and then making it work.

 But this personal choice comes at its own cost.

-At the end of every few long days of writing and editing I have prolonged, agonizing conversations with my parents.
+At the end of every few long days of writing and editing, I have prolonged, agonizing conversations with my parents.
 My mother asks if I would wear the obstacle-removing taweej (amulet) that our family pundit has suggested.
 I laugh.

 While she peeks into my Whatsapp, I hide away my love life as the pressure to get married would over-boil any still-simmering relationship.
-To fulfill this eternal, forced need to find a husband, I tell every guy I date that marriage is an integral pass-over if we take our relationship forward.
-That if I never marry, my parents wouldn’t be happy; and that might be the only reason for me to get married.
+To fulfill this eternal, forced need to find a husband, I tell any guy I date that marriage is an integral pass-over if we take our relationship forward.
+For if I never marry, my parents wouldn’t be happy; and that might be the only reason for me to get married.